 DIMENSIONS OF SI ACROSS MULTIPLE DISCIPLINES

-According to Thomson et al. (2019), specialized disciplinary research in subject areas such as agricultural science, agronomy, ecology, economics, and rural studies is included in sustainable intensification.
+According to Thomson et al. (2019), specialized disciplinary research in subject areas such as agricultural science, ecology, economics, and rural studies is included in sustainable intensification.
 Therefore, sustainable intensification needs research that combines several academic fields.
-Thomson et al. (2019) further classified common research aspects and possible paths for future investigation to enhance understanding and awareness of sustainable intensification, they are:-
+Thomson et al. (2019) further classified common research aspects and possible paths for future investigation to enhance understanding and awareness of sustainable intensification, they are:

 From plants to fields: Outlooks from agronomic methods and crop science